 Job manager security

-Leverage the creation of a chained certificate to exchange only the long-lived root certificates between an administrative agent, deployment manager and job manager.
-When a personal certificate expires in either the administrative agent, deployment manager or the job manager, it does not affect trust that was established during federation.
+We can leverage chained certificate to exchange only the long-lived root certificates between an administrative agent, deployment manager and job manager.
+When a personal certificate expires it does not affect trust established during federation.

-Use the Rivest Shamir Adleman (RSA) certificate administrative-specific authentication mechanism, which does not rely on shared keys and is the default administrative authentication mechanism for the job manager.
-The RSA token authentication mechanism is also new to this release of WAS.
+The Rivest Shamir Adleman (RSA) certificate is the default administrative authentication mechanism for the job manager.
+RSA does not rely on shared keys.

-Add a profile Universal Unique Identifier (UUID) to all certificates generated in WAS v8.0.
+Add a profile Universal Unique Identifier (UUID) to all certificates generated.
 This profile UUID is used to authorize requests to extract jobs from the job manager queue.

 Job Manager jobs can be associated with caller credentials: either LTPA or Kerberos, or with specified credentials using a user ID and password).
 Both are stored with the job.
 The password is obfuscated using the standard utilities and can be encrypted when the password encryption plug point is enabled.
 LTPA and Kerberos are refreshed as long as the authentication mechanism allows them to be refreshed.